MapcreatorIO/api-docs/pages/wrapper.html.md

 ```
 // Using npm
 npm install --save @mapcreator/maps4news

-// Using yarn
-yarn add @mapcreator/maps4news
 ```

-Installation can be done through either npm or yarn.
+Installation can be done either through a node package manager, such as npm or yarn, or by including the browser bundle.

 ## NodeJS